 We get it: Ads are not what you are here for.
 But ads help us keep the lights on.
 So, add us to your adblock's whitelist or register for free to remove this notice.
 Either way, you are supporting our journalism.
 We'd really appreciate it.

 FOR ME, THE internet has always been tied to videogames.
-Most online games are Flash based games which use the Adobe Flash Player from within your web browser to run.
+Most online games are Flash-based games which use the Adobe Flash Player from within your web browser to run.
 These games are especially popular among kids because they are often quite easy and simple to understand.

 As you might have heard, Adobe’s controversial and problematic online software has received a terminal diagnosis.
-Come 2020, Adobe will discontinue support, and content creators will do what they’ve mostly already done: move on to other, more reliable platforms like HTML5.
-This doesn’t mean that all current uses of Adobe Flash will disappear overnight, but they’ll likely fall into disrepair over the next few years.
+Come 2020, Adobe will discontinue the support, and content creators will do what they’ve mostly already done: move on to other, more reliable platforms like HTML5.
+This doesn’t mean that all current users of Adobe Flash will disappear overnight, but they’ll likely fall into disrepair over the next few years.
 As the technology of the internet advances, Flash will be lost to time.